 Give a sense of how big the potential market is, and the market share you believe the business can achieve.
 Make sure you demonstrate the research you’ve done on other competitors in the market, including both incumbents and startups who have raised money.

-By the end of this section, the reader must understand what the business does.
+By the end of this section, the reader must understand what the startup does.
 Many pitch decks don’t achieve this objective.

 Founders and key employees

 Investors will want to know a little about the background and expertise of the founders of the Company and key staff.
 Briefly outline relevant qualifications and experience, and any household names they may have worked for.

 The best ideas can fail because of poor execution.
 You need to persuade your audience that your team has the ability to deliver on the business plan.

 Strategy of the business

 You’ve got your idea, but how are you going to implement it?
 What challenges are involved and how do you intend to overcome them?
 What are the key opportunities?